Da-Kaine/LMMQ--prompt-Queuing-and-remote-prompt-execution-for-local-llm/README.md

 - Bi-directional ping system:
   - Detects if the server (PC) is online
   - Detects if the (mobile/pc) client is online
+- Input and output are both saved on the server and synced when client reconnects
+- Encrypted data sync between server and client
+- The PC server also acts as a client to send/receive data and manage state
+- All prompt data (input/output + selected model) is stored in a secure local database on the server

 ---